bingeli1212/nitrile-preview/doc/DOC-styles.md

   See dx-option.

-+ scalex:<number>
++ scaleX:0.5

   The scalex-option, scaley-option and rotate-option would work together to scale an existing shape by these amount.
-It is current utilized by the 'fill', 'stroke', 'arrow', 'revarrow', and 'dblarrow' operation to place a shape at a desired location.
-In this case, these two parameters will "shrink" or "expand" the shape in either the x-direction and/or y-direction and also rotate the shape as well.
+It is current utilized by the 'fill', 'stroke', 'arrow', 'revarrow', and 'dblarrow' commands when these commands are used to insert a predefined shape that is described by an existing path name.
+In this case, these two parameters will be used to "shrink" or "expand" the shapes in the x-direction and/or y-direction and potentially rotate the shape if the 'rotate' parameter is non-zero.

+  It is also currently utilized by the 'trump' command such that when it is set to something other than 1, will either shrink or expand the card beyond its normal size.

-+ scaley:<number>
++ scaleY:0.5

-  See scalex-option.
+  See the description for 'scaleX'.

-+ rotate:<degrees>
++ rotate:45

-  See scalex-option.
+  See the description for 'scaleY'.

+  This parameter is to describe a rotation angle in degrees, where a positive number expresses the fact to rotate in a counter-clockwise direction, and a negative number is for a rotation in a clockwise direction.

+  Note: This option might work on some commands, such as draw, fill, stroke, arrow, dblarrow, and revarrow.
+However, it does not work for the 'trump' command, which would have asked that a text to be rotated, which would have required a different method.

 + xstep:<length>

   The xstep-option and ystep-option is used currently by the 'cartesian.grid' to set the separation of each grid line in the x-direction.
 The option value is to be a number in grid unit.

 + ystep:<length>